microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - Copilot capabilities for SQL database in Microsoft Fabric/03 - Copilot capabilities for SQL database in Microsoft Fabric.md

    > **Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.

-   Optional: If you want to continue following the workshop with the exact same query, feel free to copy it
+   Optional: If you want to continue following the lab with the exact same query, feel free to copy it
    ```
    SELECT TOP 1
    [P].[Name],